 Did you know?

-Donating to op-shops is a fantastic way to re-home your pre-loved clothing, but it's actually even more ethical to host or attend clothes swaps with your friends, family or at an event.
+Donating to op-shops is a fantastic way to re-home your pre-loved clothing, but it's actually even more ethical to host or attend clothes swaps with your friends, family or at our latest clothes swap event.

 26% of the fast-fashion garments we donate are such poor quality that they cannot be re-sold, reused or recycled.